top of page

 I always ask clients to stay away from ultra bright white near the face.
 It never looks good on camera as it reflects harshly and flattens skin tone.
 Choose a cream color instead that would be more complimentary.

 Another big NO are distracting patterns.
 Leave the zebra and the leopard prints at home for a different type of photoshoot.
-Patterns such as small checks, fine stripes, houndstooth, tight grids tend to create something called the moire pattern.
+Patterns such as small checks, fine stripes, houndstooth, and tight grids tend to create something called the moire pattern.
 These intricate designs fight with camera sensors resulting in wavy, buzzing distortions in photos.

 Super tight clothing that restricts movement can feel very uncomfortable to clients.
 That discomfort tends to show up on their faces.